Cialis is one of the most widely recommended medications for Erectile Dysfunction. It differs from other ED medications, such as Viagra and Levitra.

 As the lungs have a high concentration of PDE5, Tadalafil can help lower pulmonary blood pressure.

-Due to this, the medicine is also prescribed to patients with Pulmonary Hypertension.
+Due to this, Tadalafil is also prescribed to treat Pulmonary Arterial Hypertension (PAH).

 Systemic blood pressure is the force of the blood moving through your blood vessels to the body.
 Pulmonary blood pressure is the force of the blood moving through the lungs.